-If ever a remark drove DI Lestrade up the wall, it was no followed by comment.
+If ever a remark drove Lestrade up the wall, it was no followed by comment.

 There was something else bothering Lestrade a little as he sat across the interview table from his suspect.
 John Watson had immediately come to the conclusion that Newell must be an alcoholic, but he neither smelled nor looked like one.

 Harriet Watson didn't always look or smell like an alcoholic.
 Still, Harry didn't live rough, either, and Newell had been homeless prior to his arrest.
 He bore all the trademarks of a homeless man: unshaven, wearing six layers of clothes, unwashed.
 Rancid body odour and stale tobacco emanated off him, with no hint of alcohol.

 Lestrade had interviewed dozens of drunks in his time.
 They always stank of alcohol.
 They sweated it from every pore.

 "Okay."
 Lestrade flicked his pen in a blatant attempt to irritate his suspect into talking and not at all minding if he also irritated Sally Donovan, seated beside him.
 "Right.
 So let's go back to square one.
 Your full name?"

 "I've told you this already, Inspector."
 This in quiet, respectful tones.
 Newell might have been impoverished and homeless, but when he opened his mouth, he immediately gave Lestrade the impression that it had not always been so for him.
 The alcohol, probably.
 Marriage breakup, perhaps.
 Mental illness.
 Maybe all three.
 He'd once been a respectable man, clearly - and probably quite handsome, under that layer of hair and dirt.

 "Yeah, I know you did.
-But I have this problem with my memory - it's not good," Lestrade told him.
+But I have this problem with my memory - it's not good," Lestrade said.
 "I forget things in a hurry.
 Again, please."

 Newell sighed.
 "My name is William Robert Newell."